saucelabs/sauce-docs/docs/test-fairy/using-test-fairy/builds.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The **Builds** page displays a list of all the builds for the app.
-For each build you can view the following information:
+For each build, you can view the following information:

 <img src={useBaseUrl('/img/test-fairy/using-tf/builds-table.png')} alt="builds table"/>